Skip to content

 ) -> response.Response: pass

-We specify the full URL path directly in the @api decorator, so that Client the class will ignore the base_url passed in when it is called and use the specified URL directly for access.
+We specify the full URL path directly in the @api decorator, so that the Client class will ignore the base_url passed in when it is called and use the specified URL directly.

 >>> import httpx